MCabas/urijudge_fetcher/README.md

 ## 📝️ URI Online Judge

 [URI Online Judge](https://www.urionlinejudge.com.br/) is a platform that provides programming practice through challenges and exercises, with hundreds of problems that can be solved using 20 different languages.
-Each problem is part of 8 big categories, allowing both the begginner and the expert to find a suitable challenge for his level.
+Each problem belongs to one of 8 big categories, allowing both the begginner and the expert to find a suitable challenge for his level.

 By listing exercises for complete beginners, URI is perfect for instructors who wish to use an auto grading platform.